The Play (American football): Aftermath

 Four days after the game, students at The Stanford Daily published a bogus version of Cal's student newspaper, The Daily Californian, with the lead story claiming that the NCAA had declared Cal's last play to be dead in a ruling three days after the game.
 According to that bogus paper, the official score would be recorded in the NCAA record books as Stanford 20, California 19.
 The Stanford students then distributed 7,000 copies of the phony "extra" on the Cal campus.
 A few days later, blue and gold t-shirts depicting the play with Xs and Os (much like a coach's diagram) complete with squiggly lines for the laterals, appeared in the Cal bookstore and throughout the Bay Area.

 The season after The Play, Stanford went 1–10 and Paul Wiggin was fired.
 Wiggin later said The Play "had a big effect on our program, especially on recruiting."
 Athletics director Andy Geiger said the loss devastated the program.
 Others blamed the loss on the Stanford Band.
 Of the band's role, Geiger said, "Although the Band did not cause the Play, it was typical that they would have been in the wrong place at the wrong time."
-The incumbent Stanford band manager now annually passes his or her position to the new manager with 4 seconds left in the Stanford–Cal game.
+The incumbent Stanford band manager now annually passes the position to the new manager with 4 seconds left in the Stanford–Cal game.

 Whenever Stanford holds the Stanford Axe, the plaque is altered in protest so that the outcome reads as a 20–19 Stanford victory.
 When the Axe is returned to Cal's possession, the plaque is changed back to the official score: California 25, Stanford 20.

 For many years, John Elway was bitter, on both a personal level and on behalf of his team, about the touchdown being allowed: "This was an insult to college football...
 They [the officials] ruined my last game as a college football player."
-The Play cost Stanford an invitation to the Hall of Fame Classic, in addition to a winning season, and Elway completed his college career having never played in a bowl game.
+The Play cost Stanford an invitation to the Hall of Fame Classic; the invitation intended for the Cardinal instead went to Air Force, and Elway completed his college career having never played in a bowl game.
 Geiger said that the loss cost Elway the Heisman Trophy.
 Elway would nevertheless enjoy a tremendously successful NFL career, winning two Super Bowls with the Denver Broncos, and was inducted into the Pro Football and College Football Halls of Fame.
 Years later, Elway came to terms with The Play, stating that "each year it gets a little funnier."